Out of all drugs, cannabis is the most widely consumed illegal/illicit drug by both young and old adults.

 Gerontology & Geriatric Medicine Review Findings Worth Paying Attention To

-Last June, a gerontology and geriatric medicine review was conducted that revealed some interesting findings.
+In June 2018, a gerontology and geriatric medicine review was conducted that revealed some interesting findings.
 For starters, out of all age groups that consume cannabis, recently, cannabis usage increased the most amongst individuals aged 65 and above.
-It was even found that older cannabis consumers used the alternative medicine at least one hundred days out of the whole year.
-Whereas, over 26 percent of older cannabis users reported consuming cannabis 1-4 times per week.
+It was even found that older cannabis consumers used the alternative medicine at least 100 days out of the whole year.
+Whereas, over 26% of older cannabis users reported consuming cannabis 1 to 4 times per week.

 Furthermore, the review mentioned several clinical trials that reported medical cannabis’s efficacy in treating symptoms due to nausea, vomiting, chronic pain, and sleep disorders.
 It was found that on average, adults aged 51 and older experience these kinds of symptoms due to different medical conditions.
 Fortunately, medical cannabis can be used to help treat these symptoms and many more.